BennettTheTiger/littleLoopCoaster/README.md

 7. A text editor of your choice I prefer Atom or DreamWeaver but Sublime or Adobe Brackets are two other favorites
 8. Lots of jumper wires and 220ohm resistors

+# Things you should know
+1. HTML
+2. CSS
+3. Javascript
+4. Some basic knowledge of databases and JSON data
+5. How to be patient!